-Prior to the Annual General Meeting on 10 April 2018, the Nomination Committee issued a proposal for resolution on the Chairman of the shareholders' meeting, the Board of Directors and the remuneration to the Board and auditor.
+Prior to the Annual General Meeting on 11 April 2019, the Nomination Committee issued a proposal for resolution on the Chairman of the shareholders' meeting, the Board of Directors, Board fees, auditor fee and auditor.
 The Nomination Committee announced that it had applied rule 4.1 of the Code as a diversity policy with respect to the Board.
-The goal of the policy is that Saab will have a board with an appropriate composition and with satisfactory diversity and breadth in terms of gender, competence, age, experience and background.
-Prior to the Annual General Meeting on 11 April 2019, it was announced in a press release on 26 September 2018 that, in addition to Chairman of the Board Marcus Wallenberg, the following shareholder representatives had been appointed to the Nomination Committee (shareholder's name in parentheses): Petra Hedengran (Investor AB), Peter Wallenberg Jr (Knut and Alice Wallenberg Foundation), Jan Andersson (Swedbank Robur Funds) and Anders Algotsson (AFA Försäkring).
+The goal of the policy is that the Nomination Committee 's proposal shall lead to that Saab will have a board with an appropriate composition and with satisfactory diversity and breadth in terms of gender, competence, age, experience and background.
+Prior to the Annual General Meeting on 1 April 2020, it was announced in a press release on 25 September 2019 that, in addition to Chairman of the Board Marcus Wallenberg, the following shareholder representatives had been appointed to the Nomination Committee (shareholder's name in parentheses): Petra Hedengran (Investor AB), Peter Wallenberg Jr (Knut and Alice Wallenberg Foundation), Olof Jonasson (Första AP-fonden) and Jan Andersson (Swedbank Robur Fonder.
+In late November 2019, the composition of the Nomination Committee was changed when Ossian Ekdahl from Första AP-fonden replaced Olof Jonasson from Första AP-fonden.
 Petra Hedengran is Chairman of the Nomination Committee.
+The Nomination Committee members represent in the aggregate approximately 57 per cent of the votes in Saab based on the ownership structure as of 31 August 2019.
+GOVERNANCE AND REPORTING